nchursin/obsidian-confluence-unofficial/README.md

 1. None of the existing plugins supported personal access token auth out of the box
 1. They didn't work for our Confluence self-hosted instance
 1. Our Confluence instance didn't work with HTML5 img tags
+1. I want to make a plugin that would work with any Confluence version out there

 ## Features
 1. Basic or personal token auth